d4c7/zarg/README.md

 <!--
 SPDX-FileCopyrightText: 2023 David Castañon Belloso <d4c7@proton.me>
 SPDX-License-Identifier: EUPL-1.2
-This file is part of zig-argueando project (https://github.com/d4c7/zig-argueando) -->
+This file is part of zarg project (https://github.com/d4c7/zarg) -->
-# Zig-Argueando
+# zarg

-Zig-Argueando is a minimalist and efficient command-line parsing library written in Zig.
+zarg (former zig-argueando) is a minimalist and efficient command-line parsing library written in Zig.
 It is designed to offer a convenient way of parsing command-line arguments in a simple yet powerful manner.
-With Zig-Argueando, you can easily set options, flags, and positional arguments for your command-line applications.
+With zarg, you can easily set options, flags, and positional arguments for your command-line applications.

 Version 0.0.1 for zig 0.3.0